-Prerequisite: Music 35A&B or equivalent vocal instruction or experience.
-Course Advisory: SCC minimum English standard.
+Course Advisories: SCC minimum English standard; Music 35A or other solo voice experience.
 The study and performance of songs in the popular and jazz idiom.
 Areas covered will include musical phrasing, emotional expression, popular vocal styling, stage presence and the use of sound reinforcement systems.
 Repeatable 3 times.
 One hour lecture, one hour activity.